Bravehartk2/Magerun-Modules/README.md

 # Installation
 Just put the **_n98-magerun_** folder into your **_Magento_**'s **_lib_** folder (**_MAGENTOROOT/lib/_**).
-Afterwards you should see the following additional commands in the commandlist of magerun when running
+Afterwards you should see the following additional commands in the commandlist of **_Magerun_** when running

 ```
 $> n98-magerun